afiodorov/livetranslate/README.md

 Live Translate is a cutting-edge tool that provides real-time, simultaneous translation across various languages.
-It leverages the power of Deepgram for accurate transcription and Google Translate for seamless translation from any source language to any target language.
+It leverages the power of Deepgram for accurate transcription and DeepL for seamless translation from any source language to any target language.

 ## Features